PMCC-BioinformaticsCore/janis/docs/tools/bioinformatics/htslib/tabix_1.2.1.rst

 ===========  =================  ==============  ==========  ==============================================================================================================================================================================================================================================================================================================
 name         type               prefix            position  documentation
 ===========  =================  ==============  ==========  ==============================================================================================================================================================================================================================================================================================================
-file         CompressedVCF                               8  File from which to create the index.
+inp          CompressedVCF                               8  File from which to create the index.
 The input data file must be position sorted and compressed by bgzip which has a gzip(1) like interface. preset       Optional<String>   --preset                 2  -p: Input format for indexing.
 Valid values are: gff, bed, sam, vcf.
 This option should not be applied together with any of -s, -b, -e, -c and -0; it is not used for data retrieval because this setting is stored in the index file. [gff] zeroBased    Optional<Boolean>  --zero-based             1  -0: Specify that the position in the data file is 0-based (e.g. UCSC files) rather than 1-based. begin        Optional<Integer>  --begin                  4  -b: Column of start chromosomal position.
 [4]